bright/new-www/content/blog/ux-design-for-custom-transportation-management-software-case-study.md

 Last but not least, color contrast has to align with Web Content Accessibility Guidelines ([WCAG](https://wcag.com/)) guidelines for accessibility.

 <div class="image"><img src="/images/tms_case_study_screen_map.png" alt="Map" title="Map"  /> </div>

+## Are you planning to design and develop your solution for the logistics industry?

+We are happy to discuss your product with you.
+We assist clients at every stage of the development process: from design to development and maintenance.
+Contact us and we’ll get back to you within 48 hours.
+[Book a free consultation now](/start-project/)!